shadiao-bird-team/Land-In-Mars/README.md

 set up base with soil

-set up a water to drink
+set up a water and milk to drink